 On most Sunday afternoons, I sit at my desk with a warm cup of tea or a mason jar full of lemon and cucumber-infused water, jotting down a to-do list for my upcoming week.
 This week’s list included multiple appointments, a few deadlines, and at least three follow-up calls/or emails.
 I’ll also be traveling this weekend, so I included “Pack for Detroit” on the list.
 A few months ago, a list like this would’ve triggered my anxiety.
 Instead of feeling instantly overwhelmed with a seemingly endless to-do list, I can now shift my thinking, allowing me to refocus my approach.

 Instead of accepting an initial thought of, “I have so many tasks to complete this week, I’ll never get it all done, and my week is going to be swamped,” I challenge myself to improve my thought to a more positive one.
 An example of an improved view would be, “I’m looking forward to and prepared for a productive week.
 I’ll prioritize my task list and do my best to complete each task without burning out.”

-Sometimes this method takes a while to kick in and unfortunately, anxiety can rear its ugly head.
+Sometimes this method takes a while to kick in, and, unfortunately, anxiety can rear its ugly head.
 When I’m aware this is happening, I stop what I’m doing and walk away.
 Depending on the task and the day, I’ll take a break.
 The break can be as short as five minutes or as long as 30 minutes.
-After all, my goal is to be productive and efficient, not overwhelmed, and fruitless.
+After all, my goal is to be productive and efficient, not overwhelmed and fruitless.

 I challenge you to embrace this new way of thinking about completing your to-do list.
 It may take some time to get used to, but keep trying.
 Months from now, you’ll be glad you did.
-Just remember: improving your thoughts to more positive ones helps increase productivity and lessen your anxiety.
+Remember: improving your thoughts to more positive ones helps increase productivity and lessen your anxiety.